$\mathbb{A}^1$-curves on log smooth varieties: Wonderful comapactifications

-We summarize the discussion as follows: \begin{thm} Let $\X$ be the log smooth variety associated to the wonderful compactification of a sober separably spherical homogeneous space $G/H$ with the unique $G$-separable closed orbit, see Proposition \ref{prop:log-homogeneous}.
+We summarize the discussion as follows: \begin{thm} Let $\X$ be the log smooth variety associated to the wonderful compactification of a sober separably spherical homogeneous space $G/H$, \R{containing a} unique $G$-separable closed orbit, see Proposition \ref{prop:log-homogeneous}.
 Assume Hypothesis \ref{hyp:knop} and \ref{hyp:cone} hold.
-Then we have: \begin{enumerate} \item Any log-admissible effective one-cycle on $\u{\X}$ can be represented by a free $\A^1$-curve on $G/H$; In particular, this implies $\NE_{\A^1}(\X) = \NE(\X)$, see Definition \ref{def:A^1-contact}.
+Then we have: \begin{enumerate} \item Any log-admissible effective curve class on $\u{\X}$ can be represented by a free \R{log rational} curve on $\X$;\Qile{was a free $\A^1$-curve on $G/H$, changde!}